 There will always be the odd psychopath out there — male or female — and there can be no accounting for that fact.”

-Edwards is not alone in this analysis of the situation we face: the bad apple theory is our modus operandi when it comes to understanding, explaining and responding to patriarchal violence against women and girls — indeed all marginalised genders — by men and boys.
-Time and time again we see perpetrators of violence depicted as “monsters” in the media, legal constructions, within policy and legislation, and through public interventions and programmes.
+Edwards is not alone in this analysis of the situation we face: the bad apple theory is our modus operandi when it comes to understanding, explaining, and responding to patriarchal violence against women and girls — indeed all marginalized genders — by men and boys.
+Time and time again we see perpetrators of violence depicted as “monsters” in the media, legal constructions, within policy and legislation, and through public interventions and programs.
 The bad apple theory when it comes to patriarchal violence accounts for violence as follows: grievous violence like rape and murder are unexpected and unusual acts carried out by a few rogue individuals who are uniquely and individually “bad” because they are pathologically abnormal.
 They simply hate women.
 If it were true, the theory would be rather comforting in a way, which is perhaps one of the reasons it’s so often invoked.

 The reality though is, rape and murder of women and girls by men and boys are very regular and very frequent.
 A woman is killed by a man every three days in the UK — a figure that is unchanged in ten years.
 One in four women and girls (over the age of 16) in England and Wales have experienced sexual assault.
 1.6 million women aged 16 to 74 years experienced domestic abuse in the last year.
-The fact that the majority of cases the perpetrator of violence is known to the victim is significant: In 92% of cases of murder, the victim knew, was related to or had some kind of relationship with the perpetrator.
+The fact that in the majority of cases, the perpetrator of violence is known to the victim is significant: In 92% of cases of murder, the victim knew, was related to, or had some kind of relationship with the perpetrator.
 62% of perpetrators were men who were currently or had previously been in an intimate relationship with the victim.
-In terms then of how we understand the abduction, rape and murder of Sarah by Wayne Couzens, not withstanding that he used his power as a police officer in order to abduct her (a fact addressed in part 2 of this series by our CEO Hanna Naima McCloskey) — the only other thing we can say with any conviction was “irregular” was the fact that Couzens was not known to Sarah before that awful night.
+In terms then of how we understand the abduction, rape, and murder of Sarah by Wayne Couzens, notwithstanding that he used his power as a police officer to abduct her (a fact addressed in part 2 of this series by our CEO Hanna Naima McCloskey) — the only other thing we can say with any conviction was “irregular” was the fact that Couzens was not known to Sarah before that awful night.
 And that is hardly comforting.

 But we’ve tried that, and all is not well.

-We simply must get beyond the idea that a a few bad apples hate women and if we lock them up the situation we face will change.
-Any solution designing requires at the very base level an accurate analysis and the fact is: patriarchal violence is endemic because it is systemic — the bad apple theory will not save us.
+We simply must get beyond the idea that a few bad apples hate women and if we lock them up the situation we face will change.
+Any solution designing requires at the very base level an accurate analysis and the fact is: that patriarchal violence is endemic because it is systemic — the bad apple theory will not save us.

 Thanks to Hanna Naima McCloskey